 Let me share one of the recipes from her cookbook.
 I’ve actually made caramel snickerdoodles before and posted the recipe on my blog too.
 Can I admit that I like Jamielyn’s version better than my own?
 Her’s are sooooooo soft.
 Slightly chewy with lots of flavor.
 When I flipped the page, I suddenly craved cinnamon and caramel for dinner and was tempted to throw on a big chunky sweater and pretend it’s Fall.
 And totally would’ve done both if I didn’t already have salmon in the oven (damn you salmon!) and it wasn’t a sauna outside.
 But I did make the cookies regardless!
 And they rival any snickerdoodle my cookie sheets have ever seen.

 So naturally, I had to share these caramel cinnamon angels with you.

 Check out that cookie dough.
 Look how soft it is!

 The ingredients are quite standard for snickerdoodles, but it’s the ratio that makes these snickerdoodles so utterly dreamy.
 Lots of butter, brown sugar for a little flavor, white sugar, eggs, cinnamon, vanilla… the cookie gang’s all here.
 All super basic ingredients.
 Don’t forget that cream of tartar though; it imparts the signature tang as well as the chew in snickerdoodle cookies.
 Ever notice that snickerdoodles and sugar cookies each have the same ingredients, but snickerdoodles are much chewier with a pillowy texture?
 It’s the cream of tartar.
+We use it in these sand dollar cookies, too.
 I found this article super interesting if you’re bored.